-What is an Wounding or grievous bodily harm with intent ?
+What is a Wounding or Grievous Bodily Harm with Intent ?

-Intentionally causing Grievous Bodily Harm (“GBH”) or wounding another person is where the intentional acts of the accused have left the victim with a really seriously injury or wound.
+Intentionally causing Grievous Bodily Harm (“GBH”) or wounding another person is where the intentional acts of the accused have left the victim with a really serious injury or wound.

 Some examples of wounding include: